 Wayne CountryView Care and Rehabilitation is a nursing home located in Wayne, Nebraska, a city with 6,647 people.
-Sporting an overall score of B-, this is likely a decent facility.
-This facility has a few things going for it.
+Sporting an overall score of B, this nursing home is a quality option.
+This nursing home truly has plenty going for it.
 This place was stronger in some categories than others, but it did not have any weak links in any of the major categories discussed below.
 More information about these categories can be found below.

 Wayne CountryView Care and Rehabilitation